 It was always about religion, perhaps by a few skewed minds.
 25 years ago Bal Thackeray, the leader of the militant Shiv Sena, had asked for the disenfranchisement of Muslims.
 He would address huge rallies at an open ground referring to Muslims as “katuas”, the cut ones without a foreskin.
 After the Babri Masjid was demolished in Ayodhya, on the instructions of these political parties, and the riots reached what was then Bombay, the men in the streets would point at the crotches of Muslim men and snigger, “katua”.
 They were stopped and asked to strip for a random check by random people.
 Unlike the Sikhs after the riots in 1984 who discarded their turbans and shaved off their hair to protect themselves, Muslims could not get back their foreskin.

 How people choose to practise their faith is a personal matter.
-But when you have a cow piss soda, cow dung and urine being made a part of ayurvedic medicines and in hospital OPDs, then it becomes obvious that the cow and beef are incidental here.
+But when you have a cow piss soda, cow dung and urine being made a part of ayurvedic medicines and astrologers treating people in hospital OPDs, then it becomes obvious that the cow and beef are incidental here.
 They are only the more potent batons to beat the minorities.
 There is also the commercial angle.
 Giving a charlatan guru called Ramdev land and business rights to run an empire ostensibly selling indigenous products is a strategy to bring the devil close to your home.

-In May last year, there was a report about a in Uttar Pradesh training the youth wing of militant Hindu organisations to protect the country from terrorists.
+In May last year, there was a report about a camp in Uttar Pradesh training the youth wing of militant Hindu organisations to protect the country from terrorists.
 In the video images they are aiming their air guns and sticks at men wearing skull caps.
 The governor had justified the drill: “Those who cannot defend themselves, cannot ultimately defend the country and there is nothing wrong if some youths are getting arms-training purely for self defence.”

 That instead of urging these fit youth to join the army, they are being brainwashed to target a particular group makes the intention clear.